-An important part of the CNSC’s mandate is to disseminate objective scientific and regulatory information.
-The CNSC is organizing outreach activities for communities and Aboriginal groups who express their interest in learning more about its regulatory role and the licensing process for any application for a deep geological repository for Canada’s used nuclear fuel.
+An important part of the CNSC's mandate is to disseminate objective scientific and regulatory information.
+The CNSC is organizing outreach activities for communities and Aboriginal groups who express interest in learning more about the CNSC's regulatory role and the licensing process for any application for a deep geological repository for Canada's used nuclear fuel.
 Communities can also request that CNSC staff visit them to answer technical and scientific questions on topics such as:

 - the nuclear regulatory process and the factors that go into the review of a licence application

 - the CNSC's environmental assessment process to protect the environment

 - technical aspects of a deep geological repository

 - the CNSC's early role in an initiative for a deep geological repository for the long-term management of Canada's used nuclear fuel